madhuUCD/NLP/README.md

 ![image](https://user-images.githubusercontent.com/88864828/129462898-44588476-60d3-4225-98d9-911395548c26.png)

-It can be noted that the minority class is '0' with 100011 observations and the major class is '1' with '354752' observations.
+It can be noted that the minority class '0' had 100011 observations and the major class'1' had '354752' observations.

-After Oversampling the the count of minority class equals the majority class.
+But after Oversampling the the count of minority class equals the majority class.

 ## Models